UBC-MDS/DSCI_522_Group411/src/DSCI_522_EDA.md

     ##     <dbl> <dbl>  <dbl> <dbl> <dbl>   <dbl>
     ## 1    0.44   1.1   1.37  1.41  1.66    3.25

+Table 1.
+Summary statistics for the average price of avocados in the United States.

 According to Shahbandeh’s study, the average price of avocados in 2015 was $1.03, in 2016 was $1.04, in 2017 was $1.28, and in 2018 was $1.10.
 Thus, the average price from our dataset is slightly higher compared to